MikeQin/kubernetes-and-ansible/rancher/README.md

 #### Initialize `server-url`

-For Rancher in VirtualBox, set `server-url` to Rancher Server's static IP address: 192.168.56.3 (for example)
+For Rancher in VirtualBox, set `server-url` to Rancher Server's static IP address: 192.168.56.3 (for example).
+Rancher `server-url` in local VirtualBox must be static IP address in order to support the networking.

 #### Reset admin password